|

 David Anrias' book Through the Eyes of the Masters

 entered my life as a matter of habit.
-I found it around
+I found the book around

 1984 at a flee-market in Amsterdam.
 I bought it because